odedd/table_sortable/README.md

 </td>
 ```
 By using the template attribute you may render several columns using the same template.

+_Notice that whether using slim, haml or erb, you must include .html before the extension._

 #### table_sortable_pager
 documentation coming soon...